 Insights, Tips, and Tales

 Why are Orange Lady Bugs in My House?
-Everything You Need to Know About the “Pumpkin Spice Ladybug.”

 _ëîé_1

 Why are Orange Lady Bugs in My House?
-Everything You Need to Know About the “Pumpkin Spice Ladybug.”

 Fall marks the time to start thinking about all those holiday plans.
 You want to include all the right people, even if that means inviting your crazy cousin Larry.
 Waynes Pest Control can’t help you with that, but we can ensure that insects are not on the invitation list.

-Asian Lady Beetles are one uninvited guest that, at first glance, are cute.
+Asian Lady Beetles are one uninvited guest that, at first glance, is cute.
 However, they can be a bit of a nuisance.
 This invasive species looks a lot like our native ladybugs, with a few distinct differences.
 While ladybugs are primarily red, ladybeetles will have more of an orange hue.
 Because of that, we sometimes call these fall pests the “pumpkin spice” version of a ladybug!

 Unlike ladybugs, ladybeetles invade your home for warmth.
 While they pose no serious health risks, they congregate in numbers that crowd out any holiday gathering.
 If you are seeing a lot of these little encroachers congregating in your home, Contact Waynes to stop your holiday party crashers.